 Rain Gear: You never know if it’s going to rain, so bring a rainshell.
 This is also a great layer for colder temperatures.
 People will often wear rain pants to help keep the sun off their legs.
 Tops of knees are a common place for sunburn on the first day.

 Camp Shoes: These could be another pair of sandals, hiking shoes, or sneakers.
 Anything that is comfortable, gives your feet a break from being in a wet river shoe, and protects your feet from rocks while walking around camp.
+For cold weather trips, our guide's favorite camp shoe is the Muck Boot.

 Hiking Shoes (Optional): Most people end up doing short day hikes in their river shoes.
 If you have a camp shoe that can double as a hiking shoe, you can save room in your bag.